-An injunction is a court order that requires a party to do something or refrain from doing something.
+An ‘injunction’ is a court order that requires a party to do something or refrain from doing something.
 Failing to comply with an injunction can result in criminal or civil penalties, which can result in serving an imprisonment sentence.

-A parent can seek an injunction from the Family Court to prevent their child from being taken out of the State or overseas by the other parent.
+A parent is entitled to seek an injunction from the Family Court to prevent their child from being taken out of the State or overseas by the other parent.
 It is often the case that evidence will need to be satisfied to the extent that the parent who is taking the child has no plans of returning.

-The following could be used to show that a parent taking a child out of the State or overseas and has no plans to return:
+The following could be used as evidence to demonstrate that a parent is planning to permanently take a child out of the State or overseas:

-- if tickets have been purchased by the other parent for travel to another State or overseas (without return tickets)
+- if one-way tickets have been purchased by the other parent for travel to another State or overseas;

-- if the other parent is planning a holiday and travel arrangement details are being withheld
+- if one parent is planning a holiday and travel arrangement details are being withheld from the other parent;

-- if the other parent is behaving as if they have no plans of returning (for example, selling their house, moving their belongings into storage, giving up a lease etc.)
+- if one parent has indicated that they have no plans of returning through their actions, such as selling their house, moving belongings into storage or giving up a lease;

-- if the other parent has friends and family at the destination or inquired about jobs
+- if one parent has friends and family at the destination or previously inquired about jobs; or

-- if the other parent is travelling to a country that is not a signatory to the Hague Convention on the Abduction of Children so you will not be able to get them back from that country with the help of the Australian Government.
+- if one parent is travelling to a country that is not a signatory to the Hague Convention on the Abduction of Children so you will not be able to get them back from that country with the help of the Australian Government.

 A solicitor can assist with putting forward your best case to the Court if there is a real risk the other parent is taking the child interstate or overseas without plans to return.
-The Court can then make orders that (for example):
+The Court has the power to make orders that may include to:

-- direct the parent to give contact details including where the child will be staying and so on
+- direct the parent to give contact details including where the child will be staying and so on; or

 - place the child’s name on the airport watch list to prevent the other parent from leaving the country with the child.